jrfaller/diggit/README.md

 ## Configuration

 The diggit tool is designed to help you analyze software repositories.
-Firstly you have to create a new folder in which you launch the `diggit init` command.
+Firstly you have to create a new folder in which you launch the `dgit init` command.
 This way, the folder becomes a diggit folder in which you can configure repositories and analyses.

 ### Setting-up the repositories